react-native-community/discussions-and-proposals/proposals/0000-a11y-roles-states-improvements.md

 #### Android

 The fallback mechanism is already in place on Android.
-For roles which don't have standard Android view analogs, the class name of the AccessibilityNodeInfo is set to an arbitrary value, and the roleDescription extra is set to a localized textual description of the role.
+For roles which don't have standard Android view analogs, the class name of the AccessibilityNodeInfo is set to the class name of the closest native Android view type, and the roleDescription extra is set to a localized textual description of the role.

 ### Fire OS